G Code Quick Reference

 Set Next Statement can be used to move the current point of execution to the point where the mouse was clicked.
 A reverse search and analysis of the preceding lines will be performed to attempt to determine an appropriate starting position and conditions for the specified line.
 A Safe/Resume process and movement may be performed when execution is continued.
 Starting in the middle of a GCode sequence can be complex.
 It is up to the Operator to make certain that the state and current conditions are appropriate.

 Note that Transform Sel will bring up a utility dialog (shown below) that allows the selected G-Code to be scaled or offset.
+The 6 axes Smooth option will measure an average between plotting points and allow for a smoother path.
+This feature is recursive, i.e. it can be repeated as many times as needed.

 Show/Hide Line numbers can be selected to display GCode Line numbers in the Left Margin.